 Employees are responsible for all property, materials, or written information issued to them or in their possession or control.
-The Business Manager is responsible for maintaining a current inventory of the School-owned property assigned to each employee.
+The Business Director, Operation Director and Technology Director are responsible for maintaining a current inventory of the School-owned property assigned to each employee.
 Employees must return all property immediately upon request by the School, or upon termination of employment.
-Items include, but are not limited to: keys to desks, files, or doors; computers; computer software; cellular phones; School handbooks and/or manuals; computer printouts; confidential documents; expense reimbursement reports; School credit cards; photo identification cards and lanyards; and any other access cards.
+Items include, but are not limited to: keys to desks, files, or doors; computers, computer software, cellular phones, School handbooks and/or manuals, computer printouts, confidential documents, expense reimbursement reports, School credit cards, photo identification cards and lanyards, and any other access cards.
 Items or materials known to be the property of the School must be returned to administration on or before an employee's last day of employment.
 The School may take any action deemed necessary to protect or recover any of its property not returned at the time of separation.
-If any employee fails to return any property belonging to the School, he/she will be responsible for reimbursing the School for the value of the item.
-Such amount may be deducted from employee's wages.
+If any employee fails to return any property belonging to the School, they will be responsible for reimbursing the School for the value of the item.
+Such an amount may be deducted from an employee's wages.